-For a more detailed description please download the Holistic Activism booklet or listen to the audio booklet.
+For a more detailed description of the steps, please download the Holistic Activism booklet on the main menu and/or listen to the audio booklet.

 Step 1: Acceptance, Uncertainty and Presence